MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 The preceding list isn't exhaustive.
 If your design has other resources that will impact the number of available IP addresses, accommodate those addresses.

 This architecture is designed for a single workload.
-For multiple workloads, you might want to isolate the user node pools from each other and from the system node pool.
+In a production AKS cluster, the system node pool should always be separated from the user node pool.
+When you run multiple workloads on the cluster, you might want to isolate the user node pools from each other.
 That choice results in more subnets that are smaller in size.
 Also, the ingress resource might be more complex, and as a result you might need multiple ingress controllers that require extra IP addresses.

 For the complete set of considerations for this architecture, see [AKS baseline Network Topology](https://github.com/mspnp/aks-secure-baseline/blob/main/networking/topology.md).